 - How a pet can benefit you when working virtually

 - The benefits of using a global recruiter like Search Remotely

 So the economic divide between those who are given the opportunity to tele-commute and those who do not is decisive.

 Societal Benefits of Remote Work can be Shared by to All

-In addition to the economic divide based upon socio-economic levels, the opportunity to work remotely appears to be associated with race.
+In addition to the economic divide based upon socio-economic levels, the opportunity to work from home appears to be associated with race.
 For instance, the Center for Disease Control reported upon a pre-Pandemic study showing that minority workers of Hispanic and Black descent were half as likely to work from home compared to White workers.
-The disparity dropped somewhat to 24% (Black), 31% (Hispanic) rates of working remotely to 41% of White workers and 51% of non-Hispanic and multi-race workers by May 2020.
+The disparity dropped somewhat to 24% (Black), 31% (Hispanic) rates of working virtually to 41% of White workers and 51% of non-Hispanic and multi-race workers by May 2020.
 In August 2020, a few months later, it was recorded that the number of Asian remote workers were “three times higher than the share of Hispanic or Latino workers.”